koengr/CodeExamples/README.md

 # Code Examples

-This repository collects some examples of programming I've done over the years.
+This repository collects some examples of programming I've done over the years, using Python, Mathematica, and an excursion to Julia.

 NB: Most of the code was intended for private use and for quick scientific checks -- it may not be as extensively structured or documented as I would ideally do, owing to a time trade-off.
 Some parts are incomplete and/or belong to bigger projects.
 Please don't consider this directly usable code for your own project!